navidhsnz/PID_final_project/README.md

 python MODEL_NAME.py
 ```
 MODEL_NAME here is either `CNN1`, `CNN2`, `RNN1`, `RNN2`, `RNN3`, `RNN4` which are all of our different model we tested.

+## Running a model in simulation

+For testing a model in simulation, make sure you have trained one or imported the weights following the previous